socialplanning/opencore/nui/project/README.txt

     >>> view.request.form['id'] = ''
     >>> out = view.handle_request()
     >>> view.errors
-    {'id': 'Project url may only contain letters, numbers, hyphens, or underscores, with at least 1 letter or number'}
+    {'id': 'The project url may contain only letters, numbers, hyphens, or underscores and must have at least 1 letter or number.'}
     >>> view.errors = {}

 And, another invalid id::
     >>> view.request.form['id'] = 'abcd1-_+'
     >>> out = view.handle_request()
     >>> view.errors
-    {'id': 'Project url may only contain letters, numbers, hyphens, or underscores, with at least 1 letter or number'}
+    {'id': 'The project url may contain only letters, numbers, hyphens, or underscores and must have at least 1 letter or number.'}
     >>> view.errors = {}

 Now, a valid title and id::